 You're so close to gaining your degree in Epilepsy Awareness.
 Just one more step to go.
 We believe in you!

 Module 5 - Remember to sort the MYTHS from the FACTS!

 It's been a long journey but here you are, in Module 5, and you're about to graduate with your degree in Epilepsy Awareness from the University of Epilepsy Ireland.
-This is where things get scary because we're about to talk to you about the myths!
-We're having a bit of a throwback here by revisting our International Epilepsy Day campaign from earlier this year but it is worth revisiting!
+This is where things get scary because we're about to talk to you about the haunting myths!
+We're going to have a bit of a throwback here by revisting our International Epilepsy Day campaign from 2020 but it is worth revisiting!

 - NEVER PUT ANYTHING IN A PERSON’S MOUTH DURING A SEIZURE